 (a) Proportionality.
 The bedroom/bathroom/amenities and square footages for Direct Loan Units must be comparable to the bedroom/bathroom/amenities and square footages for the total number of Units in the Development based on the amount of Direct Loan funds requested as a percentage of total MFDL eligible costs.
 As a result of this requirement, the Department will use the Proration Method as the Cost Allocation Method in accordance with CPD Notice 16-15, except as described in subsection (b) of this section.
 Additionally, the amount of Direct Loan funds requested cannot exceed the per-unit subsidy limit described in this chapter or in the applicable NOFA.
 Direct Loan Units must be provided as a percentage of each Unit Type, in proportion to the percentage of total costs included in the Direct Loan.

 (b) Floating Units.
+Floating Direct Loan Units may only float among the Units as described in the Direct Loan Contract and Direct Loan LURA.

-For HOME, NSP, and TCAP RF, Direct Loan Units must float throughout the Development unless the Development also contains public housing Units that will receive Operating Fund or Capital Fund assistance under Section 9 of the 1937 Act as defined in 24 CFR §5.100.
-For NHTF, Direct Loan Units must float throughout the Development, except as prohibited by 24 CFR §93.203.
-Floating Direct Loan Units may only float among the Units as described in the Direct Loan Contract and Direct Loan LURA, or as specifically approved in writing by the Department.
+(1) For HOME, NSP, and TCAP RF, Direct Loan Units must float throughout the Development unless the Development also contains public housing Units that will receive Operating Fund or Capital Fund assistance under Section 9 of the 1937 Act as defined in 24 CFR §5.100.

+(2) For NHTF, Direct Loan Units must float throughout the Development, except as prohibited by 24 CFR §93.203.

 (c) Unit Match Requirements.